chepeniv/PR-T3/Academic_Resume/academic_resume-first_draft.md

 - created the most advanced and reliable version of project

 ## /usr/bin/ls Clone - January, 2025

 https://github.com/chepeniv/atlas-system_linux/tree/master/ls
 replicated a core Unix functionality from the ground up

-- process
+- integrated and applied knowledge acquired on linux systems
-- process
+- navigated and implemented the gnu c library
-- outcomes
+- covered for team member who couldn't be available due to circumstances
-- outcomes
+- created a pretty solid and elegant codebase

 # Skills